-Behance (www.behance.net) is an online community and hosting site for creative professionals.
-Similarly to GitHub, Behance allows users to create relationships via social network features (following, commenting, appreciating) and share their works in a wide variety of domains such as photography, graphic design and UX.
-Recent works have analyzed gender differences in success on Dribbble \cite{wachs2017men}, and the underlying effects on attention on Behance \cite{kim2017creative}.
+Behance (www.behance.net) is a collaborative platform for creative professionals, where they can feature a portfolio of their work, collect, and organize the works of others for inspiration, and become hired as freelance workers.
+Similarly to GitHub, Behance allows users to create relationships via social network features (following, commenting, and appreciating) and share their work in a wide variety of domains such as photography, graphic design, and user experience (UX) research.
+Behance is a considerably smaller platform than GitHub, with about 50 million users (according to Behance.net).

-The original data source of our study is a randomised sample of the Behance database obtained by Kim, 2017 \cite{kim2017creative} accompanied with additional data points using the official API provided by Behance (https://www.behance.net/dev).
-The original data contained information of 37,777 users’ gender, specialized topics, number of followers, number of users followed, number of appreciations (likes), number of comments, views and the number of projects, and stylistic information of projects.
-We used the official Behance API, to collect more detailed user information about date of registration, activity status, and users’ names.
-This allowed us to evaluate the results of the presented gender inferring method (See Section Evaluating Gender Inferring methods).
+The original data source of our study is a randomized sample of the Behance database obtained by Kim, 2017 \citep{kim2017creative} accompanied by additional data points using the official Behance API (https://www.behance.net/dev).
+The data contained information on the gender of 37,777 users, specialized topics, number of followers, number of users followed, number of appreciations (likes), number of comments, project views, and stylistic information of the projects, and the total number of projects.
+We used the official Behance API, to collect more detailed user information about the date of registration, the activity status, and the users' names.
+This allowed us to evaluate the results of the applied gender inferring method.